the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The upper part needs to spread all other results by `searchKey` in the state using the object spread operator.
 Otherwise, you would lose all results that you have stored before.

 Now you store all results by search term.
 That's the first step to enable your cache.
 In the next step, you can retrieve the result depending on the non fluctuant `searchKey` from your map of results.
 That's why you had to introduce the `searchKey` in the first place as non fluctuant variable.
-Otherwise, the retrieval would be broken when you would use the fluctuant `searchTerm` to retrieve the current result, because this value might change when we use the search component.
+Otherwise, the retrieval would be broken when you would use the fluctuant `searchTerm` to retrieve the current result, because this value might change when we use the Search component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~